 THIS EVENT IS CPD CERTIFIED

-This timely seminar will assess the future for heat networks in the UK and potential measures to support the growth of the sector - looking in particular at investment, policy and regulation, and next steps for innovation in technology and infrastructure.
+This timely conference will assess the future for heat networks in the UK and options for supporting growth in the sector - looking in particular at investment, policy and regulation, and next steps for innovation in technology and infrastructure.

-Further sessions focus on the integration of heat network systems and infrastructure, challenges for delivering projects in urban environments, and the role of both industry and local authorities in collaborating on infrastructure delivery.
+We also expect discussion on the integration of heat network systems and infrastructure, and the challenges for implementing projects in urban environments, including old housing stock as well as system maintenance issues and the collaboration needed between industry and local authorities.